Legends (2026 TV series)

 2"Alliance"Brady HoodNeil Forsyth7 May 2026 (2026-05-07)

-Heroin is brought from Pakistan via Afghanistan, Iran and Turkey, to London, where distribution is overseen by Hakan's son, Aziz.
-A courier delivers heroin to a Glasgow estate, but is robbed and killed by two men from Liverpool.
-Guy continues to inveigle his way into Hakan's gang and eventually meets with Hakan himself, gaining his trust.
-However, when Guy calls his wife Sophie, despite precautions, he exposes her to the gang's attention.
-In Liverpool, Bailey and Kate recruit Shaun, a local VAT officer, who poses as a parolee to take a job at a bakery that is a front for heroin distribution by the Liverpool gang run by Declan Carter, whose underlings, the O'Connell's, had killed the Turkish drugs courier, albeit against his wishes.
-Carter confronts the O'Connell's who have undermined his authority but they are unperturbed.
-In a meeting with corrupt police detective Goodwin, Carter expresses that he needs better product and better lieutenants.
-Don sets up a fake import business as a cover for Guy, while Guy is taken by Hakan to a secret meeting, as Erin tracks them from a distance.
-Kate and Bailey, following Shaun on a delivery, see Carter and his gang collect weapons and depart their base.
-Both gangs meet up, where Guy, Mylonas, and from a distance, Bailey and Erin, witness Hakan and Carter form a cartel.
-Meanwhile, Goodwin, who is on Carter's payroll, arrests the O'Connells.
+Heroin is brought overland from Pakistan via Afghanistan, Iran, and Turkey to London, where Distribution is overseen by Hakan's son, Aziz.
+A courier delivering heroin to a Glasgow estate is robbed and killed by two men from Liverpool.
+Guy inveigles his way into Hakan's gang, eventually meeting Hakan himself, gaining his trust.
+Guy calls his wife Sophie, despite precautions, exposing her to the gang's attention.
+In Liverpool, Bailey and Kate identify a gang run by Declan Carter, whose underlings, the O'Connell brothers, had killed the Turkish drugs courier, albeit against his wishes.
+Carter runs a bakery as a front for heroin distribution in Liverpool.
+Bailey and Kate recruit local VAT officer Shaun to pose as a parolee and take a job at Carter's bakery.
+Don sets up a fake import business as a cover for Guy.
+Guy and Mylonas are taken by Hakan to a secret meeting.
+Kate and Bailey, following Shaun on a delivery, see Carter’s gang collect weapons and depart their base.
+Both gangs meet up, where Guy, Mylonas, and, from a distance, Kate, Bailey and Erin, witness Hakan and Carter form a cartel.
+Meanwhile, corrupt DCI Arthur Goodwin, who’s on Carter's payroll, arrests the O'Connell brothers.

 A young British army soldier is on leave in Liverpool, ostensibly to visit his family, but gets addicted to heroin during his time there and eventually goes AWOL.
-He is the son of Eddie McKee, Carter's right hand man.
+He is the son of Eddie McKee, Carter's right-hand man.
 Hakan arranges for a sample shipment of Turkish heroin to be delivered to Carter's gang at a dog racing track in Birmingham via Guy's company.
 Kate and Bailey break into Carter's base to plant a bug.
 Shaun accidentally reveals his facade to his gang overseer, Jed.
-The handover of the drugs in Birmingham is raided by the police before it can take place, but this is a set up by Don and Guy to prevent the drugs being delivered while maintaining Guy's cover and allowing him to escape.
+The handover of the drugs in Birmingham is raided by the police before it can take place, but this is a setup by Don and Guy to prevent the drugs from being delivered while maintaining Guy's cover and allowing him to escape.
 Hakan accuses Carter of having a rat in his gang, and Carter assumes it is Shaun.
 Carter gets Shaun's real identity from the corrupt Goodwin.
 McKee returns home to discover his son has died of an overdose.
-Carter orders the grief stricken Mckee to murder Shaun by firebombing his house, but Kate and Bailey, forewarned via their bug, are able to rescue Shaun and his family just in time.
+Carter orders the grief-stricken McKee to murder Shaun by firebombing his house, but Kate and Bailey, forewarned via their bug, are able to rescue Shaun and his family just in time.

 4"The War on Drugs"Brady HoodNeil Forsyth7 May 2026 (2026-05-07)